Let’s talk about our core beliefs.

 Let’s take the concept of optimism – as we’ve discussed previously – and imagine it as a lens.
 It’s a worldview, a filter through which every experience passes.
 It’s how we see ourselves and our communities, and how we approach architecture.
 Through it, our beliefs form a compass to guide us.

 Our first core belief is our Commitment to People and their communities, and while the applications of this belief are manifold, we’ll focus on two: clients and our own internal people.
-Moving forward, this belief will continuously be reflected in our design process, as we listen to the multiplicity of voices in addition to our own, and authentically engage in a dialogue with those most impacted by the project.
+Moving forward, this belief will continuously be reflected in our design process, as we authentically engage in a dialogue with those most impacted by the project.
 The crucial interaction and infusion of ideas resulting from this commitment will allow us to design spaces of maximum benefit and influence.

-A local church recently came to us with a challenge: their current building and space wasn’t representative of them.
-Inclusivity, transparency and a dynamism were all part of their identity, but their space communicated disconnection, separateness and stagnation.
-Through a continuous dialogue with the church leaders, staff and community members, we absorbed as much information as possible.
-Because before we could begin to think about a solution, and even through the process of testing possible solutions, we needed to understand how the space impacted the myriad people who experienced it.
+A local church recently came to us with a challenge: their current building and space weren’t representative of them.
+Inclusivity, transparency, and dynamism were all part of their identity, but their space communicated disconnection, separateness, and stagnation.
+Through a continuous dialogue with the church leaders, staff, and community members, we absorbed as much information as possible.
+Because before we could begin to think about a solution, and even as we moved through the process of testing possible solutions, we needed to understand how the space impacted the different types of people who experienced it.